winesapOS/winesapOS/CONTRIBUTING.md

     - Source: `scripts/winesapos-install.sh`
 - `/etc/snapper/configs/{root,home}` = The Snapper configuration for Btrfs backups.
     - Source: `rootfs/etc/snapper/configs/root`
-- `/usr/local/bin/winesapos-mute.sh` = The script for the winesapos-mute.service.
 - `/var/winesapos/graphics` = The graphics type that was selected during the setup process: amd, intel, nvidia-new, nvidia-old, virtualbox, or vmware.
     - Source: `scripts/winesapos-setup.sh`
 - `/var/winesapos/IMAGE_TYPE` = The image type that was set during the build process.